vijayraavi/architecture-center/includes/cloud-adoption/governance/policy-statements.md

 The following policy statements establish the requirements needed to remediate the defined risks.
 These policies define the functional requirements for the governance MVP.
 Each will be represented in the implementation of the governance MVP.

-Deployment Acceleration:

-- All assets must be grouped and tagged according to defined grouping and tagging strategies.
-- All assets must use an approved deployment model.
-- Once a governance foundation has been established for a cloud provider, any deployment tooling must be compatible with the tools defined by the governance team.

-Identity Baseline:

-- All assets deployed to the cloud should be controlled using identities and roles approved by current governance policies.
-- All groups in the on-premises Active Directory infrastructure that have elevated privileges should be mapped to an approved RBAC role.
+Cost Management:

+- For tracking purposes, all assets must be assigned to an application owner within one of the core business functions.
+- When cost concerns arise, additional governance requirements will be established with the Finance team.

 Security Baseline: